Puppydog-and-Raccoon/factoring-via-hadamard-transform/README.md

-This application solves factoting in polynomial time via hadamard transforms.
+This application factors integers in polynomial time via hadamard transforms.